-With 150+ local exhibitors, an appearance by Shorty Rossi, star of Pit Boss on Animal Planet, agility demos, all-day entertainment and a mega-adoption event with more than 100 pets available for adoption, this free event attracts so many attendees that we feel compelled to share some tips with you below.
+With 150+ local exhibitors, all-day entertainment and a mega-adoption event with more than 100 pets available for adoption, this event attracts so many attendees that we feel compelled to share some tips with you below.

-Las Vegas, NV- Pet lovers in the Las Vegas area should get their four-legged friends ready for the 2014 Vegas Pet Expo, Saturday, February 8th, 2014 at the Cashman Center.
-This free indoor event attracts thousands of pet lovers looking to enjoy a day out with their furry, feathered or reptilian pals!
+Las Vegas, NV- Pet lovers in the Las Vegas area should get their four-legged friends ready for the 2018 Vegas Pet Expo™ is Saturday, February 10, and Sunday, February 11, 2018 at the World Market Center Pavilion.
+This indoor event attracts thousands of pet lovers looking to enjoy a weekend out with their furry, feathered or reptilian pals!

 No doubt about it, these expos are CROWDED.
 As with any event that attracts large crowds, we’ve found that people who prepare for it tend to have a much better experience.
 With that being said, here are some tips that we’ve come up with to help ensure that our guests have the best day possible at the show: